 This stuff has to happen in a rapid-fire fashion.

 When a Web connection is on the slow side, what should happen in mere milliseconds may take longer and this may negatively impact call quality!

-For example, a slow Internet connection may lead to echo during the call.
+For example, a slow Internet connection may lead to an echo during the call.

-This can be annoying and it’s avoidable with a fast Web connection which is stable and strong.
+This can be annoying and it’s avoidable with a fast Web connection that is stable and strong.

 Broadband will offer the right speed and features.
 As well, the quality of your VoIP provider will play a role in how happy you are with Voice over Internet Protocol.

-With a great internet connection and a provider company which does the utmost to minimize or eliminate echo for its clients, you’ll be primed to enjoy the money-saving convenience of VoIP.
+With a great internet connection and a provider company that does the utmost to minimize or eliminate echo for its clients, you’ll be primed to enjoy the money-saving convenience of VoIP.